Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 well.
 I'm sure you'll have a good excuse, and I'm just as sure that your instructors will care just as much as I do.

+[ ] Revisualize this section.
+The arches dropping by themselves may not produce enough rubble to bar passage, and given the wide description, it makes more sense for them to be underground as well.
+The winches as described aren't fail-safes, because they require someone to pull the keystones out.
+Since the whole point of an arch is that the keystone can support a lot of weight, maybe that part isn't realistic.
+(I like the idea that the entrance looks like another part of the "park" from a distance because it's just a slight hill over the tunnel as it rises.)

 You'll remember: when all the dead laid to rest here have been transformed by time and the power of the living earth into good soil, that soil will be brushed from the stones by a living descendant and taken back up to the light, to renew the land of the family farm, or a memorial garden, or the charitable and beneficent plots owned by the temples that provide for orphans.
 It would be safer to just burn the bodies, but to do so makes the villagers.. uneasy.
-I can see you feel the same way; that speaks well of you, I think, although some city-dwellers may disagree.
+You feel the same way?
+That speaks well of you, I think, although some city-dwellers may disagree.

 Of course, you and your classmates and your instructors and the Alandoorians